Black Stone Minerals - Earnings Call - Q3 2025

 Our next question comes from the line of Tim Rezvan from KeyBanc Capital Markets.
 Please go ahead.

-And as you think about, I know the Haynesville is sort of the longer term story, but a lot of producers are getting beaten up by the challenges at Waha that may not resolve until 2027.
+Good morning, folks.
+Congrats to everybody on the new roles and Tom on your transition.
+Some of my questions were addressed by the prior analysts, but I wanted to ask.
+You mentioned more Permian production coming.
+As a two-stream reporter, we've noticed that your natural gas differentials have weakened.
+I'm guessing that's due to exposure to Waha.
+And as you think about, I know the Haynesville is sort of the longer-term story, but a lot of producers are getting beaten up by the challenges at Waha that may not resolve until 2027.
 So can you talk about anything you're doing?
-I know you've been playing vanilla hedgers in the past.
-Do you intend to just sort of ride this out?
-Is there anything you can do because gas is still over 70% of your production?
+I know you've been playing vanilla hedges in the past.
+Do you intend to just sort of ride this out, or is there anything you can do because gas is still over 70% of your production?
+Just curious on that.

-Yes.
-Thanks, Tim.
+Yeah, thanks, Tim.
 This is Taylor.
-I'd say like you said, I mean our hedging strategy remains consistent the way that we've been thinking about it.
-And I think when you think about our natural gas volumes, so much of that is coming from the Haynesville and from the Shelby Trough, where we've got good exposure to Henry Hub, I think, relative to, as you mentioned, kind of some of the dynamics that are going on with Waha and the Permian.
+I'd say, like you said, I mean, our hedging strategy remains consistent, the way that we've been thinking about it.
+And I think when you think about our natural gas volumes, so much of that is coming from the Haynesville and from the Shelby Trough.
+Where we've got good exposure to Henry Hub, I think, relative to, as you mentioned, kind of some of the dynamics that are going on with Waha and the Permian.
+And I think when we think about Waha and we think about just general Permian production.
+Really what gets us excited is to see the ongoing development on high-interest acreage and then ongoing development across the full suite of assets.
+Because as we touched on in the investor presentation in September.
+We're really well aligned with the top operators in the Permian.

-And I think when we think about Waha and we think about just general Permian production, really what gets us excited is to see the ongoing development on high interest acreage and then ongoing development across the full suite of assets.
-I guess we touched on in the investor presentation in September, we're really well aligned with the top operators in the Permian.
 And so we continue to see robust activity from those folks.
-And then also just going back to some of these a little bit more bespoke high interest developments that we have in the Permian, so excited to see those volumes come online.
+And then also just going back to some of these a little bit more bespoke high-interest developments that we have in the Permian, so excited to see those volumes come online.
 So overall, continuing to maintain our consistent strategy as we're thinking about pricing and activity levels.

 Okay.
-So from a modeling perspective, do you think that on a two stream basis, being at a discount to Benchmark Henry Hub is that going to be the reality over the next year if Waha sort of stays where it is?
+So from a modeling perspective, do you think that on a two-stream basis, being at a discount to benchmark Henry Hub, is that going to be the reality over the next year if Waha sort of stays where it is?
 That's what I'm trying to get at.

 Okay.
 Okay.
 I'll leave it there.
 Thank you.